AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Main Results

 \subsection{Image classification performance on ImageNet1K}

-We now test the assumption that a better preservation of information during downsampling of the exponential weighting method leads to an increase in image classification accuracy.
-Specifically, we replace the original pooling layers in ResNet \cite{he2016deep}, DenseNet \cite{huang2017densely}, ResNeXt \cite{xie2017aggregated} and wide-ResNet \cite{zagoruyko2016wide} networks by our exponential pooling methods.
-Results appear in Table~\ref{tab:ImageNet_scratch} for the classification of ImageNet1K images.
+We test the assumption that a better preservation of information during downsampling with the exponential weighting method leads to an increase in image classification accuracy.
+Based on the results between average and max pooling and adaPool (Tables~\ref{tab:times_ssim_psnr} and \ref{tab:compute_flicker}), we replace the original pooling layers in ResNet \cite{he2016deep}, DenseNet \cite{huang2017densely}, ResNeXt \cite{xie2017aggregated} and wide-ResNet \cite{zagoruyko2016wide} networks with our exponential pooling method and test their performance on ImageNet1K.
+Results appear in Table~\ref{tab:ImageNet_scratch}.
 In Table~\ref{tab:ImageNet_multirun}, we summarize the results of four runs over different training seeds for three models to ensure fair comparisons.
-The highest accuracies achieved are denoted by (best).
+The highest accuracies are denoted by (best).

-Throughout our experiments, we notice that networks with their pooling layers replaced by any of the exponential-weighting methods yield improved accuracy rates.
-Overall, the best results are obtained using adaPool pooling layers.
-We provide a discussion per CNN architecture.
+Overall, we notice that networks with their pooling layers replaced by adaPool yield improved accuracy rates.
+We provide a further discussion per CNN architecture.

 \textbf{ResNet} \cite{he2016deep}.
-We notice an average of 2.19 \% top-1 and 1.33\% top-5 improvement on ResNet models when replacing their pooling layers with adaPool.
+We report an average of 2.19\% top-1 and 1.33\% top-5 improvement on ResNet models when replacing their pooling layers with adaPool.
 Improvements in accuracy are also observed with replacements based on both \textit{e}MPool and \textit{e}DSCWPool with an average +1.17\% and +1.15\% top-1 accuracy, respectively.
 ResNet architectures include only a single pooling operation after the first convolution layer.
 The improvements from replacing only a single layer demonstrate the benefits of adaPool for image classification.
-In Table~\ref{tab:ImageNet_multirun}, we do not notice a significant divergence in accuracy over multiple runs on ResNet18, ResNet34 and ResNet50 networks.
-On average, a replacement with adaPool can improve by +2.01\% the original ResNet18 across runs, by +2.24\% ResNet34 and +2.38\% ResNet50.
+In Table~\ref{tab:ImageNet_multirun}, we do not notice a significant divergence in accuracy over multiple runs on ResNet-18, ResNet-34, and ResNet-50 networks.
+On average, a replacement with adaPool can improve by +2.01\% the original ResNet-18 across runs, by +2.24\% on ResNet-34 and +2.38\% on ResNet-50.

 \textbf{DenseNet} \cite{huang2017densely}.
 DenseNets include five pooling layers.
-Our replacements concern the MaxPooling layer after the first convolution and the four average pooling layers between dense blocks.
+Our replacements concern the maximum pooling layer after the first convolution and the four average pooling layers between dense blocks.
 The average top-1 accuracy gains based on layer replacements with adaPool are between 2.35--2.64\%.
 More modest increases are found for \textit{e}MPool and \textit{e}DSCWPool with +(0.93--1.23)\% and +(1.12--1.41)\%, respectively.